Mille-Feuille Nabe

 Finish with the shime.

-When the meat and cabbage are gone, return the pot of deeply concentrated, pork-infused broth to the stove.
-Bring it to a boil, dump in the cold white rice, and simmer until hot for the best part of the meal.
+Don't waste the remaining sweet, pork-infused broth at the bottom of the pot.
+Return it to the stove, bring to a boil, dump in the cold white rice, and simmer until hot to finish the meal.

 Notes